It’s pretty safe to say that Schwinn’s 270 is one of the most popular home recumbent bikes around.

 It doesn’t hurt that it’s sporting the most famous name in biking either.

-If you’re looking for a quality recumbent bike, the Schwinn 270 is a pretty safe bet for the price range- but it’s still a smart idea to do your homework.
+Overall, if you’re looking for a quality recumbent bike, Schwinn’s 270 is a pretty safe bet for the price range- but it’s still a smart idea to do your homework.

 This review is here to help you along your way by providing a thorough explanation of everything this exercise bike has to offer.